elastacloud/mbrace-on-brisk-starter/README.md

   ![pic4c](https://cloud.githubusercontent.com/assets/7204669/6285357/b55bcf4c-b8f2-11e4-905c-b782ae7b9c6a.png)

-4. Fetch the connection string details directly from within Brisk by viewing the cluster details, Connections tab.
+4. Fetch the connection string details for your cluster  from Brisk by clicking on your cluster details, and looking at the Connection Strings tab.
 These will be needed in the next step.

+5. Download the contents of this repository as a ZIP of clone and open in Visual Studio 2013.
+If you don't have Visual Studio 2013, see http://fsharp.org/use/windows to get it.

-5. Open Visual Studio, reset F# Interactive, enter the connection strings into the starter script:
+6. In Visual Studio 2013, reset F# Interactive, enter the connection strings into the ``credentials.fsx``  script:

     ```fsharp
+    let myStorageConnectionString = "DefaultEndpointsProtocol=..."
-    let config =
+    let myServiceBusConnectionString = "Endpoint=sb://brisk..."
-        { Configuration.Default with
-            StorageConnectionString = "DefaultEndpointsProtocol=  copy the rest here"
-            ServiceBusConnectionString = "Endpoint=sb://mbr  copy the rest here" }
     ```

-6. Called runtime.GetHandle(config):
+7. Called runtime.GetHandle(config):
     ```fsharp
     let runtime = Runtime.GetHandle(config)
     ```